NoSpawnn/eepy_os/README.md

 ![eepy cat](./assets/eepy.png)

+- Customised Fedora Atomic OS for servers that never sleep
-- My custom fedora atomic OS!
-Based on uBlue-main and built using the uBlue image template
+- Based on `ublue:ucore` and built using the uBlue image template

+## Installation

+- Boot